Miami Carnival 2021

 Food

-As y’all know I’m vegan, four years going on five years to be exact!
+As you all know I’m vegan, four years going on five years to be exact!
 Miami is a major metropolitan city with plenty of vegan restaurant options and I was here for it all.
 I only had time to actually sit down and eat at one restaurant in particular, Planta in South Beach, but everything was really good.
 As a Chicagoan we’re pretty boujee about our food so I was very impressed with how delicious everything was.

 Another spot I got food from was SoBe Vegan.
 The food is on the junk food vegan side, but still good.
 I finally tasted a vegan hot dog thanks to them.